JasonYao/Parallel-Computing-Lab-2-Generating-Prime-Numbers/CONCLUSION.md

 ## The "Why" for the speedup graphs
 As we can see per the trendline in the speedup graphs, there is an exponential decrease in speedup as the number of threads increases.
-This could be attributed to a poor algorithmic choice, as the current algorithm to generate primes is very constrained (a majour portion of the algorithm is sequential, since isPrime[] relies on prior calculated data).
+This could be attributed to the fact that as the number of threads increase, the amount of work per thread is decreased.
+Combine this fact with the performance cost of `fork()`ing and `join()`ing threads, and we can see that overhead increases as the number of threads increase.

-Another thing to note from the speedup graphs is that as the value of `N` increases, generally speaking there is a noticeable increase in the speedup.
-This could be attributed to the fact that since each thread has more data to work on, there is less need to fork() and join() during the parallel sections.
+Another thing to note from the speedup graphs is that as the value of `N` increases, generally speaking there is a noticeable decrease in the speedup.
+This could be attributed to the fact that since each thread has more data to work on, it requires more time to process during each parallel section.